Authors of section

 A key principle of safe surgical treatment is to minimize the number of bacteria that might enter the surgical wound.

-In the absence of optimal sterility, or with overwhelming surgical load, only the most limited emergency surgery should be carried out (e.g., emergency wound excision).
+In the absence of optimal sterility, or with overwhelming surgical load, only the most limited emergency surgery should be carried out (eg, emergency wound irrigation and debridement).

 In the absence of optimal sterility, only the most limited emergency surgery should be carried out...

-The surgical site should be thoroughly irrigated (several liters of fluid – optimally, a balanced salt solution, such as Ringer-lactate - to reduce the bacterial population) (see next step).
-The epithet “dilution is the solution to pollution” has certain merit in this context.
+The surgical site should be thoroughly irrigated (several liters of fluid – optimally, a balanced salt solution, such as normal saline or Ringer’s lactate – should be used to reduce the bacterial population).
+The saying, “dilution is the solution to pollution” has merit in this context.

-In cases with significant amounts of contaminated, dead, or possibly ischaemic, tissue, additional wound excision 48 hours later (second look) is often necessary – if in doubt, look again.
+In cases with significant amounts of contaminated, dead, or possibly ischemic tissue, additional surgical wound debridement 24–48 hours later (sometimes called a “second look”) is often necessary.
+If there is any doubt, take the patient back to the operating room to debride again.

-Tscherne & Gotzen’s book “Fractures with Soft Tissue Injuries” (1984.
-Springer-Verlag. pp.19-20) refers to the work of Rojcyk (1981) as follows: ”During the operation the wound is irrigated repeatedly with Betadine or Ringer’s solution.
-Following the débridement, all surgical instruments and attire are changed, and the wound is redraped as for a new operation.
+Tscherne and Gotzen refer to the work of Rojczyk (1981) as follows: “During the operation the wound is irrigated repeatedly with Betadine or Ringer’s solution.
+Following the debridement, all surgical instruments and attire are changed, and the wound is redraped as for a new operation.
 The benefits of this routine are demonstrated in a continuous series of 199 open fractures (see table).
 The number of positive microbiological smears decreases markedly from the initial contamination by the trauma to the end of the operation.”

 During the operation the wound is irrigated repeatedly with Betadine or Ringer’s solution.
-Following the débridement, ...
+Following the débridement debridement, ...

-Deciding which tissue to remove and which to retain is the essential challenge of wound débridement.
-This is best learned in the operating room from senior surgeons and by supervised practice.
-Typical errors are failure to remove enough compromised tissue, or to do so in a way that causes additional injury to retained healthy tissue.
+Deciding which tissue to remove and which to retain is the essential challenge of wound debridement.
+This is best learned in the operating room from senior surgeons, and through supervised practice.
+Typical errors are failure to remove enough compromised tissue or doing so in a way that causes additional injury to retained healthy tissue.

 principles of management of open fractures

-Next, all dead, or questionably viable, tissue is excised systematically from each tissue layer:
+Next, systematically excise all dead, or questionably viable tissue, from each layer:

 At each level, leave only obviously viable tissue.

 Any bony fragments devoid of soft-tissue attachment should be removed.
-Contaminated, or non-viable, bone surfaces will also need excision with hand instruments, such as chisels and rongeurs.
+Contaminated, or non-viable, bone surfaces will also need excision.

-Copious irrigation with a balanced salt solution (such as Ringer-lactate) helps to remove bacteria, bits of dead tissue and blood clot, and improves the surgeon’s ability to examine the wound.
+Copious irrigation with a balanced salt solution (such as normal saline or Ringer’s lactate) helps to remove bacteria, fragments of dead tissue and blood clot, and improves the surgeon’s ability to examine the wound.

-The use of pulsed pressure-lavage systems risks driving contamination into the hidden depths of the wound, and is of questionable value.
+The use of pulsed pressure lavage systems risks driving contamination into hidden depths of the wound and is of questionable value.

 See also: